 If I don’t respond, does that convey that I accept the behavior or statement?

-I am not as proud of how I handled witnessing an injustice.
+I am not as proud of how I handled witnessing an injustice over a decade ago, prior to additional training**.
 On a long international flight, I noticed the flight attendant being especially harsh (tone of voice, calling out for minor infraction) with two young families of different ethnicities than herself (bias).
 As we were leaving, I acknowledged the parents for how well they handled their children on the long flight.
 I wish I had been more of an ally, speaking privately with the flight attendant, interrupting her harsh and unjust treatment, and followed up with a letter to the airlines.
 I wonder how often these families experienced injustice, if the flight attendant became aware of her bias and behavior and changed.
 These two incidents were over a decade ago, before additional training.**

 My vision is unlocking all potential, so all can live in prosperity and peace.